FEMA "not ready" for hurricane season, internal review says

 FEMA has faced a turbulent few months as it prepares for the Atlantic hurricane season.
 Mr. Trump has criticized the agency's handling of prior natural disasters, and has floated either scrapping FEMA or transforming it into a "support agency" that largely defers to the states.

 The agency laid off hundreds of probationary employees earlier this year.
-And in March, the agency indicated a large share of its workforce would be required to apply for contract extensions through the Department of Homeland Security.
+And in March, the agency indicated a large share of its workforce would be required to apply for contract extensions through DHS.
 The move could impact more than half of FEMA's workers, CBS News has previously reported.

 The agency's former acting head, Cameron Hamilton, was fired by the Trump administration last week and replaced by Richardson after Hamilton told lawmakers he doesn't believe eliminating FEMA is in the country's "best interests" — clashing with Mr. Trump's views.